 In-car RF radio unit: Every vehicle must have a single channel one-way radio specifically designed for the Clerk of the Course (or event Organiser) to communicate with the driver of every team at any time.
+Radio unit must be able to receive frequency 462.125.
 Popular brands are RACEceiver or Nitrobee.